wuxianjingong1/EGMCS-Net/README.md

 ---

+## Note
-Note: This is an initial version of the code.
+This is an initial version of the code.
 More details and updates will be publicly released in the future.

-This code repository is directly related to the manuscript we submitted to The Visual Computer.
-We will provide citation information once the manuscript is accepted.
+## Citation
+If you use this code in your research, please cite:
+@article{ author = {Xiaofan Lin}, title = {"Enhancing Underwater Image Clarity: A Multi-Branch Network with Commonality-Specificity Fusion"}, journal = {The Visual Computer}, year = {2025}, note = {Submitted} }